Paint Protection Film: What is Vinyl Wrapping for Cars?

 There are three main types of car wrapping:

-- Clear vinyl wrapping – the most common kind of paint protection film.
-The purpose of this is to preserve the look of your original paintwork by preventing minor scratches and stone chips from reaching the paint, whilst still keeping the original colour and finish in all its glory.
+- Clear vinyl wrapping: the most common kind of paint protection film.
+The purpose of this is to preserve the look of your original paintwork.
+The film will prevent minor scratches and stone chips, whilst keeping the original colour and finish.

-- Coloured vinyl wrapping – this opaque vinyl film is most commonly used to revitalise older cars or personalise brand new models.
-It can change the car's colour or finish for considerably less than the cost of a paint respray.
-It allows people to try fashionable styles like matte, pearlescent and chameleon, or just to re-colour areas like the wing mirrors, roof or door panels for a new look.
-Some companies also offer stencil cut-outs, which can be used to add patterns and designs to cars.
+- Coloured vinyl wrapping: this opaque vinyl film is most commonly used to revitalise older cars, or personalise new models.
+It can change the car’s colour or finish for less than the cost of a paint respray.
+This can allow you to try fashionable styles like matte, or re-colour areas like the wing mirrors and for a new look.

-- Advertising wraps – If your car is used for business, advertising wraps can be added to show your logo, contact details and relevant imagery is a way of advertising whenever you drive around.
-In this case, vinyl wraps are added to cars by professional sign writers.
+- Advertising wraps: If you use your car for business, advertising wraps can show your logo, contact details etc. In this case, vinyl wraps are applied by professional signwriters.

 Benefits of car wrapping

-If you are the kind of person who likes to put a personal stamp on their car through modifications, or your vehicle is your passion, there are several reasons why you might want to try this approach to car care, including:
+If you would like to put a personal stamp on your car, there are several reasons you may want to try vinyl wrapping, including:

-- The fact that it is so much cheaper than a re-spray of your car.
-Quality vinyl wrapping should cost at least £1,000, whereas a good, full body re-spray may cost three times as much
+- It is cheaper than a re-spray of your car.
+Vinyl wrapping normally starts at £1,000, whereas a full body re-spray may cost three times as much.

 - It adds a fresh, modern style to even the oldest of cars